jasancheg/react-native-svgx/README.md

 [![npm version](https://badge.fury.io/js/react-native-svgx.svg)](https://npmjs.org/package/react-native-svgx) [![Dependency Status](https://img.shields.io/david/jasancheg/react-native-svgx.svg?style=flat)](https://david-dm.org/jasancheg/react-native-svgx)

-> Work in progress, the component is not ready,
+> Work in progress, use under your own risk!!
-> - currently renders the received image definition
+> - Currently: it renders the received image definition
-> - currently accepts the width and height values
+> - Currently: it accepts the width and height values
-> - Pending custom styles for items by id
+> - Currently: it accepts custom styles for items by id
 > - Wanted: api for animation
-> - Note: This is a component that I have recently needed in one of my projects, however little effort has been made in the development, but it is expected to be completed soon.
+> - Note: I have recently needed this component in one personal project, efforts have been made only to cover the immediate need.
+But I expect to resume work and improve the functionalities soon.

 Smart `svg` component for React Native.
 Render `svg` from `json` definition.

 # Features

-- `react-native-svgx` is a wrapper for [Expo.Svg()](https://docs.expo.io/versions/latest/sdk/svg.html) or [react-native-svg](https://www.npmjs.com/package/react-native-svg).
+- `react-native-svgx` is a wrapper for [Expo.Svg](https://docs.expo.io/versions/latest/sdk/svg.html) or [Svg from react-native-svg](https://www.npmjs.com/package/react-native-svg).

 # Notes
 - For convert svg files to valid json we use [react-native-prepare-svg](https://www.npmjs.com/package/react-native-prepare-svg).